abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 Grid based combat gives the players and GM a good overview of the action, allowing them to more easily declare actions that make sense for everyone.
 One downside of this style of combat is that it can take much longer than other methods to complete.
 ## Beginning Combat
-Setting up combat takes place in two steps.
+Setting up combat takes place in three steps.

+{: .step_list}
-First, the GM positions all creature tokens onto the map, and explains any important interactable objects or dangerous areas.
+1. the GM positions all creature tokens onto the map, and explains any important interactable objects or dangerous areas.

-Secondly, the GM determines if any creatures in the combat will start with the Surprised condition.
+2. the GM determines if any creatures in the combat will start with the Surprised condition.
 This can happen in a number of ways.

-Secondly, players and the GM roll an Initiative test for each unsurprised creature they control.
+3. players and the GM roll an Initiative test for each unsurprised creature they control.
 An Initiative test is a special type of Dexterity ability check, which may have additional modifiers.

 Surprised creatures have an Initiative score of zero.
 ## Combat Round structure